Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

   <figcaption>Filling out the required fields</figcaption>
 </figure>

-After the necessary fields are created click on "Generate key".
+After the necessary fields are created, click on "Generate key".
 The generated key will appear in the side menu under "Available keys".
-The previously mentioned key "Description" field is visible there, that makes it easy to distinguish between several keys.
+The previously mentioned key description field is visible there, which makes it easy to distinguish between several keys.

 <figure>
   <img